From bosonic canonical ensembles to non-linear Gibbs measures: Main results

 As regards the relative entropy term in~\eqref{eq:free ener rel} we use the Berezin-Lieb-type inequality of~\cite[Theorem~7.1]{LewNamRou-15}.
 If the sequences of $N$-particles states $(\Gamma_N)_N,(\Xi_N)_N$ have de Finetti measures $\nu,\sigma$ (vaguely, in the sense of~\eqref{eq:deF inf}) then

 which has the desired form to conclude the proof of the free-energy lower bound, provided we can prove separately that the free Gibbs measure conditioned on mass $\mu_{0,m}$ is indeed the de Finetti measure of the free canonical state $\Gamma^c_{mT,T,0}$.
 The equivalent of this input in the grand-canonical case is rather straightforward.
 We may apply the quantum and classical Wick theorems to compute expectations of observables in the quantum and classical ensembles respectively, and relate both formulas explicitly.
 In the canonical case of our concern, such explicit computations are not available to relate $\Gamma^c_{mT,T,0}$ to $\mu_{0,m}$.
+We follow instead a three-steps procedure (cf Figure~\ref{fig:diagram} below):